-Begin with the name of the participating bank and then enter the percentage of the deal they will own in the “Participation” box.
+Click the "Participations" field in the Opportunity pricing screen to open the participations popup.
+Begin with the name of the participating bank and then enter the percentage of the deal they will own in the “Participation” field.
 Combine everything together into one entry if you are participating the deal out to multiple banks.

 Participation Upfront Premiums:

-If you are charging an upfront premium to the participating bank(s) for bringing them the deal, you would enter that premium either as a % of the participation amount in the field "% of amount" or you can enter in a straight dollar figure in the box below it.
-(Note: Both upfront and annual premiums flow through the P&L as Origination Fees included in the Interest Income.
+If you are charging an upfront premium to, or collecting an upfront fee from, the participating bank(s) for bringing them the deal, you would enter that premium either as a % of the participation amount in the field "% of amount" or as a dollar figure in the box below it.
+(Note: Both upfront and annual premiums flow through the P&L as Origination Fees included in the Interest Income).

 Participation Annual Premiums:

-If you are charging an interest rate premium to the participating bank(s), you would enter the % in the "Interest Rate Premium" box or you can enter a straight dollar figure in the box below it.
-For example, if the rate charged to the borrower is 5.275%, but you are collecting a 1.0% rate premium from the participating bank(s) then you are only passing through 4.275% of the nominal rate to the participating bank(s).
+If you are charging an interest rate premium to, or collecting a fee from, the participating bank(s), you would enter the % in the "Interest Rate Premium" box or the dollar figure in the box below it.
+For example, if the rate charged to the borrower is 5.275%, but you are collecting a 1.0% rate premium from the participating bank(s), then you are only passing through 4.275% of the nominal rate to the participating bank(s).
 The 1.0% rate premium is entered in the "Interest Rate Premium" box.
 (Note: Both upfront annual premiums flow through the P&L as Origination Fees included in the Interest Income.)

 If your payment type is Amortizing, your Annual Premium Received will be lower than if your payment type is Single Pay/Interest Only.
 This is because we are calculating the Annual Premium Received as an average over the life of the loan using the end balances for each year of the loan, and because amortizing loans pay down over time.